 This type of diabetes is also referred to as insulin-dependent diabetes.
-Those with Type 1 diabetes must take insulin or other medications daily.
-This compensates for insufficient amounts of insulin, a hormone required to translate blood glucose into energy for the body.
+People with Type 1 diabetes must take insulin or other medications daily.
+This makes up for the insulin not being produced by the body.

 Type 1 diabetes was previously known as juvenile diabetes because it’s usually diagnosed in children and young adults.
-However, this chronic, lifelong disease can strike at any age.
-Those with a family history of Type 1 diabetes have a greater risk.
+However, this chronic, lifelong condition can strike at any age.
+People with a family history of Type 1 diabetes have a greater risk of developing it.

 Health risks for Type 1 diabetes

-During the development of Type 1 diabetes, the body’s immune system attacks certain cells (called beta cells) in the pancreas.
+Type 1 diabetes develops when the body’s immune system attacks and destroys cells in the pancreas that make insulin.

-Although the reasons this occurs are still unknown, the effects are clear: Once these cells are destroyed, the pancreas produces little or no insulin, so glucose stays in the blood.
-And when there’s too much glucose in the blood, especially for prolonged periods, all the organ systems in the body suffer long-term damage.
+Once these cells are destroyed, the pancreas produces little or no insulin, so glucose stays in the blood.
+When there’s too much glucose in the blood, especially for prolonged periods, the organ systems in the body suffer long-term damage.